-This is my first tutorial for you here at
+This is my first tutorial ever written here at

 red-team-design.com catalin.red.
-For my first tutorial I decided to show you how to create a cool neon-effect wallpaper in just couple steps using Adobe Photoshop and a little patience.
+So, for my first tutorial, I decided to show you how to create a cool wallpaper with a neon glow effect in just a couple of steps using Adobe Photoshop and a little patience.

 But let’s start with the first things first.
-The first thing you must do before being able to create your wallpaper is to create a new Photoshop file (you can use CTRL+N shortcut) and name it as you wish (I chosen “Wallpaper” ):
+The first thing you must do before being able to create your wallpaper is to create a new Photoshop file (you can use CTRL/CMD+N shortcut) and give it a name:

-After you will do that, by using right-click on the background layer from the layers palette, choose “Layer From Background” to unlock it.
+After you will do that, by using right-click on the background layer from the layers palette, choose

-Now we’ve done this step just fill the layer with radial gradient using these colors:
+Now we’ve done this step just fill the layer with a radial gradient using these colors:

 Now it’s the part where we add our layers that define the wallpaper.
-Using the pen tool from the left toolbox start creating a shape like the one bellow:
+Using the pen tool from the left toolbox start creating a shape like the one below:

 Now that we have this layer we can edit its Blending Options by adding a linear gradient from left to right (-180 degrees angle) and an outer glow:

 6. Add a neon glow effect in Photoshop